masterdesky/ELTE-microcontroller-lab-2019/README.md

-# Microcontrollers and their applications 2018-2019/2 @ ELTE
+# Microcontrollers and their Applications 2018-2019/2 @ ELTE